jaimekencp/Defining_Novel_Gene_Sets/README.md

 - To perform the GO enrichment analysis, run the "Cluster_Analysis.Rmd" script found in "R_code" directory
 - To adjust the P value of the GO terms, run the "multiple_testing_correcte_p.py" script

+Finding novel gene sets:
+- To see which genes from each of our gene clusters do not overlap with the genes from gene clusters, please run "gene_set_overlap.py"